 One of my favorite things to do when traveling is to hit up as many farmer markets as I can.
 It gives you an idea of what the local and seasonal ingredients are, what a destination is famous for, and allows you to support local businesses and individuals.
 It is really a win/win.

 There is no shortage of great farmers’ markets on the Big Island.
-You can buy Hawaiian coffee at the markets in Kona, artisanal crafts and Hawaiian shirts at the one in Hilo, and organic vegetables and fruit from the Naalehu Farmers Market in Ka’u.
+You can buy Big Island coffee from Hawaii at the markets in Kona, artisanal crafts and Hawaiian shirts at the one in Hilo, and organic vegetables and fruit from the Naalehu Farmers Market in Ka’u.

 To find out more about the amazing farmers’ markets on the Big Island, click here.